 Software developers, web application developers, software engineers, and quality assurance testers are few tech jobs sought after in the industry.
 It is not such a shock because technology is gaining traction in every aspect of our lives.

 In the Philippines, the power industry registered a rise in its IT hiring activity.
-Aside from the power industry, IT-BPM companies in the Philippines are racing to hire as many quality assurance talents.
+Aside from the power industry, IT-BPM companies in the Philippines are racing to hire as many quality assurance talent.

 What is a Quality Assurance Analyst